ejb/elliotbentley.com/src/pages/blog/labour-dynamic-promo-images.md

 ---
-date: 2015-03-30
+pubDate: 2015-03-30
 layout: ../../layouts/post.astro
 title: "Dynamic promo image meta tags in Labour's 'voting record' app"
 ---

 I noticed a link on Facebook today to [web app from the Labour Party](http://www.labour.org.uk/w/tory-libdem-voting-record/) which dishes up unflattering information about your nearest Tory or Lib Dem MP.
 Aside from the data capture / propaganda aspect, it’s intriguing because of the customised promo image that appears when you share your result.